itschaaf/farm-check/README.md

-# HDD Farm Check
+# Seagate HDD Farm Check

 A tool to detect potentially fraudulent hard drives by comparing SMART and FARM power-on hours, as highlighted in the [Seagate HDD scandal](https://www.heise.de/en/news/Fraud-with-Seagate-hard-disks-Dozens-of-readers-report-suspected-cases-10259237.html).

+**IMPORTANT**: This tool is specifically designed for Seagate hard drives only.
+While it can read basic SMART data from any drive, the tool is practically useless for non-Seagate drives as the core FARM verification functionality is exclusively available for Seagate drives.
+Non-Seagate drives will be skipped during verification.

 ## Background

 Recent reports have revealed cases of used Seagate hard drives being sold as new.
-This tool helps identify such cases by comparing two different power-on hour counters:
+This tool helps identify such cases by comparing two different power-on hour counters that are specific to Seagate drives:
 - SMART Power-On Hours: The standard SMART attribute tracking total power-on time
-- FARM Power-On Hours: A separate counter in Seagate's FARM log
+- FARM Power-On Hours: A separate counter in Seagate's proprietary FARM log

-In legitimate new drives, these values should be nearly identical.
+In legitimate new Seagate drives, these values should be nearly identical.
 A significant difference between these counters may indicate a used drive being sold as new.

 ## Installation & Usage